ripienaar/free-for-dev/README.md

    * [skyvia.com](https://skyvia.com/) — Cloud Data Platform, offers free tier and all plans are completely free while in beta
    * [airtable.com](https://airtable.com/) — Looks like a spreadsheet, but it's a relational database, unlimited bases, 1,200 rows/base and 1,000 API requests/month
    * [fieldbook.com](https://fieldbook.com/) — Fieldbook lets anyone create a simple tracking database, as easily as a spreadsheet.
 Automatic API.
 Unlimited free sheets, share with unlimited users
-   * [iriscouch.com](http://www.iriscouch.com/) — CouchDB as a service.
-Free for developing, prototyping, etc
    * [spreadsheetdb.io](https://www.spreadsheetdb.io) - Database that can be queried with spreadsheets, 3 spreadsheets and 200 rows
      free